 04 of 19

-Although pansies with "faces" have almost become the pansies in some retail outlets, some pansies do not have faces, as is the case in this orange pansy picture.
-In warm climates, pansy seed is often sown in August, resulting in flowers early the next spring.
-In the North, pansies are treated as annuals; but because they're tolerant of frost, pansies are one of the first annuals put out for sale by northern retail outlets.Continue to 5 of 19 below.
+Although pansies with "faces" have almost become the only varieties sold in retail outlets, some pansies do not have faces.
+In warm climates, pansy seeds are often sown in August, resulting in flowers early the next spring.
+In the colder climates, pansies are treated as annuals, but because they're tolerant of frost, pansies are one of the first annuals put out for sale.Continue to 5 of 19 below.

 05 of 19